Edirom/ViFE-website/_posts/2025-02-12-Google-Summer-of-Code-2025.md

 Google Summer of Code (GSoC) is an international program where Google provides stipends to contributors who complete open-source software projects during the summer.

-Vife is excited to participate in GSoC for the first time this year! 🎉
+ViFE is excited to apply for GSoC for the first time this year! 🎉

 - Explore our **[project ideas](https://edirom.de/gsoc.html)**.
 - Connect with our **mentors** and join the discussion in our **[group channel](https://matrix.to/#/#gsoc-public:edirom.de)**.